-6 Early testing of the model suggests that the basic assessment can be carried out in less than two hours by someone with good knowledge of digital preservation and how it is applied in their own organization.
+6 A basic assessment can be carried out in less than two hours by someone with good knowledge of digital preservation and how it is applied in their own organization.
 For others it may take longer, particularly if multiple stakeholders need to be consulted.
 Setting future goals and priorities is likely to be a longer process.